agl-alexglopez/dancing-links-and-planning-pokemon/README.md

 Here are the runtime guarantees these operations offer.

 - `hideOption` - It costs O(lgN) to find an option and O(I) to hide it, where I is the number of items in an option.
-The vector version is O(HlgN) where H is the number of options to hide and N is all options.
+The vector version is O(HIlgN) where H is the number of options to hide, I is the number of items for each option, and N is all options.
 - `hideOptionsExcept` - This operation will cost O(NlgKI) where N is the number of options, K is the size of the set of items to keep, and I is the number of items in an option.

 ### Unhiding Options